LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 When creating a LassoApp, it is important not to hard-code paths to files within the app.
 Because the files within a LassoApp are not real files, Lasso Server will alter paths used in HTML links to be able to access the file data.
-The `lassoapp_link` method must be used for all intra-app file links.
+The `lassoApp_link` method must be used for all intra-app file links.

 .. method:: lassoApp_link(path::string)